Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Learn more »

-Cayenne peppers, also colloquially called chili peppers, are a delicious spicy fruit used for human food.
-But it might not be the best thing for your dog.
+Cayenne peppers, also colloquially called chili peppers, are a delicious spicy fruit, but they aren’t a suitable treat for your pup.
 What happens if your dog gets into the cayenne peppers?
 Should you worry or even panic?
 Cayenne peppers are not lethal to dogs.
-They can be ingested, but the spiciness can cause your dog distress.
+They can be ingested, but the spiciness can cause distress.
 Dogs should not eat cayenne peppers.
-Their spicy characteristics can cause severe irritation to your dog, and therefore it should be avoided if possible.
+Their spicy characteristics can cause severe irritation to your dog and, therefore, should be avoided if possible.
 Here is everything you need to know about dogs and cayenne peppers.

 Cayenne Pepper’s Dangers

-Cayenne peppers are not toxic to dogs, but they can cause some health problems if they eat them without supervision.
-Cayenne peppers can cause a dog’s mouth and throat to become inflamed.
-The spiciness can also cause gastrointestinal (GI) issues such as stomach cramps, vomiting, or diarrhea.
+Cayenne peppers are not toxic to dogs but can cause health problems if they are eaten without supervision.
+The spiciness can cause a dog’s mouth and throat to become inflamed, and it can also cause gastrointestinal (GI) issues such as stomach cramps, vomiting, or diarrhea.

 Biting into a pepper can also cause capsaicin oil particles to get into the air, which can cause watering eyes, a stinging nose, or a raw throat.
-This is similar to pepper spray, which is designed with the same qualities as liquid cayenne pepper.
-Cayenne pepper can also cause skin irritation on the mouth or anywhere that a raw pepper comes in contact with your dog.
-None of these issues are permanent, but severe cases might result in the need for veterinary attention to relieve the symptoms.
+This is similar to pepper spray, which is designed with the same ingredients as liquid cayenne pepper.
+Cayenne pepper can also cause skin irritation on the mouth or anywhere a raw pepper comes in contact with your dog.
+None of these issues are permanent, but severe cases might require veterinary attention.

 One of the problems is that dogs have no concept of what is spicy and what isn’t.
-People typically know what is spicy and what is not, so they are able to take particular care with spicy foods to prevent some of these dangers.
-Dogs do not have that knowledge.
-That means that dogs will happily try and eat way too many cayenne peppers if they get into them with no concept of the discomfort or the spiciness.
+People typically know what is spicy and what is not, so they can take care with spicy foods to prevent some of the side effects.
+However, dogs will happily eat too many cayenne peppers if they get into them.

-If your dog accidentally gets into cayenne pepper, they might experience some of these irritations to the eyes, skin, throat, or stomach, but they should recover on their own given some time.
-You do not have to worry about your dog dying or falling seriously ill, but you should monitor them for severe symptoms.
+If your dog eats a cayenne pepper, they might experience irritation to the eyes, skin, throat, or stomach, but they should recover in a few days.
+You do not have to worry about your dog dying or falling seriously ill, but you should monitor them for severe signs.

 Cayenne Pepper